Treggats/yokogao/docs/tutorial/part_1.md

 - Primer CSS kit
 - Octicons

+The source code for this tutorial can be found [here](https://github.com/raybesiga/yokogao).
+By the time we get to the bottom of this, your app should look something like this:

 ## Getting Started

 This tutorial assumes a knowledge of virtual environments.
 The use of virtualenv and virtualenvwrapper is highly recommended.
 If you don't have these, you can install them using pip with the following commands: